-The Interior Architecture department does not have an education programme that only means creating visual and cultural identities for places.
-The education programme of this department has a structure that transforms students’ interior space and environment perception in an aesthetic way.
-Also, besides improving practical skills, the programme is based on organising and planning interior spaces of architectural areas with artistic touches.
+The Interior Architecture department does not have an education program that only means creating visual and cultural identities for places.
+The education program of this department has a structure that transforms students’ interior space and environment perception in an aesthetic way.
+Also, besides improving practical skills, the program is based on organizing and planning interior spaces of architectural areas with artistic touches.

 Design and production ateliers that are integrated with learning places are intended to respond to the needs of society in that field.
 It is believed that instead of an isolated education from society, it is better to integrate high cultural values with social values.

 Head of Interior Architecture

 Balkız Yapıcıoğlu is an associate professor and has thought architecture and construction management both in Cyprus and overseas.
 Her recent research aims to facilitate a process with and within cities that generate dialogue and deeper understanding of city resilience which leads to new ideas and opportunities by engaging new actors in civil society, government and business to make a city more resilient.
 She studied Architectural Engineering, Construction Management at University of Kansas and at Arizona State University in USA and completed her PhD at Girne American University in Cyprus in Construction Management before completing her second PhD at University of Manchester in UK in Project Management.

 Having completed his undergraduate, master and doctorate studies at the Faculty of Architecture of Istanbul Technical University, Cem Yardımcı has served as a project director in various universities and as a jury member in national and international competitions.
 In addition to his research, Yardımcı has awarded short films that he realized and directed.